-This year was a year of decline, with less entries and less votes.
+This year was a year of decline, with fewer entries and fewer votes.
 Next year would have even less of both; Zarf didn't post public reviews, for instance.

 2003, though, would be one of my favorite comps, if anything due to the cool cover art.